Home » Africa » South Africa Google Maps & Wiki

 Top of page

-Fast facts about South Africa
+Fast Facts about South Africa

 Are you traveling to South Africa?
 When you are on the way to explore foreign countries in Africa, it is always good to be aware of the nature of that specific nation and the surroundings, in this case: Southern Africa, at the southern tip of the continent of Africa.

-Did you know that the legal system of South Africa is mixed legal system of Roman-Dutch civil law, English common law, and customary law?
+Did you know that the legal system of South Africa is a mixed legal system of Roman-Dutch civil law, English common law, and customary law?

-When you are traveling around or looking for accommodation in South Africa, you would better know, that (there are in total lengths of roadways total: 747,014 km, paved: 158,952 km, unpaved: 588,062 km (2014)) and the most crowded areas in this country are: Johannesburg (includes Ekurhuleni) 9.399 million; Cape Town (legislative capital) 3.66 million; Durban 2.901 million; PRETORIA (capital) 2.059 million; Port Elizabeth 1.179 million; Vereeniging 1.155 million (2015).
-The urbanization rate in this country looks like the following: urban population: 64.8% of total population (2015).
+When you are traveling around or looking for accommodation in South Africa, you would better know that (the lengths of roadways total: 747,014 km, paved: 158,952 km, unpaved: 588,062 km (2014)), and the most crowded areas in this country are: Johannesburg (including Ekurhuleni) 9.399 million; Cape Town (legislative capital) 3.66 million; Durban 2.901 million; PRETORIA (capital) 2.059 million; Port Elizabeth 1.179 million; Vereeniging 1.155 million (2015).
+The urbanization rate in this country looks like the following: urban population: 64.8% of the total population (2015).

-The total number of population in South Africa: 54,300,704 (July 2016 estimate) with a population growth rate of 0.99% (2016 estimate) and the most widely spoken language(s) are IsiZulu (official language) 22.7%, IsiXhosa (official language) 16%, Afrikaans (official language) 13.5%, English (official language) 9.6%, Sepedi (official language) 9.1%, Setswana (official language) 8%, Sesotho (official language) 7.6%, Xitsonga (official language) 4.5%, siSwati (official language) 2.5%, Tshivenda (official language) 2.4%, isiNdebele (official language) 2.1%, sign language 0.5%, other 1.6% (2011 estimate).
-In these days, South Africa has to face with a net migration rate of -0.9 migrant(s) / 1,000 population (2016 estimate).
+The total population in South Africa: 54,300,704 (July 2016 estimate) with a population growth rate of 0.99% (2016 estimate) and the most widely spoken language(s) are IsiZulu (official language) 22.7%, IsiXhosa (official language) 16%, Afrikaans (official language) 13.5%, English (official language) 9.6%, Sepedi (official language) 9.1%, Setswana (official language) 8%, Sesotho (official language) 7.6%, Xitsonga (official language) 4.5%, siSwati (official language) 2.5%, Tshivenda (official language) 2.4%, isiNdebele (official language) 2.1%, sign language 0.5%, other 1.6% (2011 estimate).
+These days, South Africa has to face a net migration rate of -0.9 migrant(s) / 1,000 population (2016 estimate).

 You may find the following ethnic groups in South Africa nowadays; black African 80.2%, white 8.4%, colored 8.8%, Indian/Asian 2.5%note: colored is a term used in South Africa, including on the national census, for persons of mixed race ancestry (2014 estimate).